Candlestickers/Candlestick/README.md

 ```
 which downloads the nvm code to an nvm directory on your system.
 Try running `nvm ls` or `nvm --version` afterwards, and if you get nothing from both then go back to [this link](<https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating>) and follow the instructions.

-<sup>If you're on windows, please see [nvm-windows](https://github.com/coreybutler/nvm-windows).</sup>
+<sup>If you're on Windows, please see [nvm-windows](https://github.com/coreybutler/nvm-windows).</sup>

-### 4. Installing npm 14
+### 4. Installing Node 14
-The wick editor is a software that hasn't been updated in ~5 years before we picked it back up with our fork.
+Wick Editor is a software that hasn't been updated in ~5 years before we picked it back up with our fork.
-For that reason though, it requires an older version of npm (node package manager).
+For that reason though, it requires an older version of Node.

-Try first running this command to install npm v14:
+Try first running this command to install Node v14:
 ```
 nvm install 14
 ```
 There's a chance this works, and if it does you may move on to the next step.
-If it doesn't work, and you're on a mac device with an M-chip, the issue is likely because node v14 doesn't have ARM64 support, so you'll likely need to install [rosetta](<https://github.com/nodejs/node/issues/52306#issuecomment-2031073649>) to workaround this issue
+If it doesn't work, and you're on a Mac device with an M-series chip, the issue is likely because Node v14 doesn't have ARM64 support, so you'll likely need to install [Rosetta 2](<https://github.com/nodejs/node/issues/52306#issuecomment-2031073649>) to work around this issue.
 ```
 /usr/sbin/softwareupdate --install-rosetta --agree-to-license
 ```